kbordon/pizza-order/README.md

   * Small
   * Small

-5. It will allow the user to change the quantity of the same pizza.
-  * 2 Pepperoni pizzas
-  * 2 Pepperoni pizzas

-4. It will allow the user to add another pizza.
-  * 1 Pineapple and Ham pizza

 3. It will allow the user click a button to see the final cost of their pizza selections.
   * Check Price
   * $32.00